ICT-Brigade/dr_portal_api/README.md

 # dr_portal_api
-This will serve as the main backend API for the Disaster Relief Ops Portal.
+This will serve as the main codebase for the Disaster Relief Ops Portal.
 ---

-Ito ay magsisilbing backend API para sa Disaster Relief Ops Portal.
+Ito ang magsisilbing pangunahing codebase para sa Disaster Relief Ops Portal.
 ---

 ## Setup